How to Ship a Car by Rail in 2026 | Amtrak Auto Train Cost & Guide

 From natural gas to electricity, don’t forget your utilities when you move.
 You want your home to be move-in ready when you arrive.

-Amtrak is your best (and only) option if you want to ship your car by train.
-The rail transport company can ship your vehicle about 900 miles in less than one day for around $500.
-However, Amtrak provides service in only two small cities: Sanford, Florida and Lorton, Virginia.
-Unfortunately, that means Amtrak can’t help most car shipping customers.
+Amtrak is your best (and only) option if you want to ship cars by train across the country.
+The rail transport company can ship your vehicle about 900 miles in less than one day for less than $1,000.
+However, Amtrak provides service in only two cities: Sanford, Florida, and Lorton, Virginia.
+Unfortunately, that means Amtrak can’t help most car-shipping customers.

-Amtrak offers auto transport services between train terminals in Sanford, Florida and Lorton, Virginia.
-The average cost for your vehicle and passenger ticket is approximately $500.
+Amtrak offers car transport by train between terminals in Sanford, Florida and Lorton, Virginia.
+The cost for your vehicle and passenger ticket can be around $800.

 Technically, a traditional auto transport company could pick up one of these jobs and use it for your car.

 But in reality, it just doesn’t happen.
-We couldn’t find a single company that provides rail transportation.
+We couldn’t find a single company that provides rail transportation besides Amtrak.

 We learned enough to make a recommendation, though.
 If the car shipping company you are investigating says it offers train shipping on its website, we recommend you look elsewhere.